teraspora/ts-website/README.md

 - Online shop for prints of the fractal images
 - Smooth integration with my Digital Art Workshop, which forms the substance of my second Code Institute project
 - Tutorials where I share some of the experience I have gained with coding, and with software development in general.
+- Continue displaying an image until another has fully downloaded, to give a better UX for users on slow connections.

+## Design Decisions

+- I decided to go with the classic format of header with navigation, footer with social media links, and two panels in between, divided in the ratio 2:1 on larger screens in landscape mode, and stacked vertically on smaller screens in portrait mode.
+- I used the same basic format for every page in order to create consistency and predictability in the UX.
+- I opted for a dark background with lighter text (a) as a way of making it "stand out from the pack" and (b) because I like the combination of yellow/orange on dark blue.
+That's how I configure Bash!
+- I chose to make all external links open in a new tab so as not to lose the user.
+- I chose to make the navigation links expand a little and change colour when hovered upon, so as to encourage the user to explore my site.
+- I ensured that there is never any need for the user to use the "Back" button.

 ## Technologies Used